Chukak/containers/docs/sorted_list.md

 ## Create a sorted list
 The sorted list is implemented using C++ templates.
-To create a sorted list, pass the data type, which will be in the sorted list, in constructor.
+To create a sorted list, pass the data type, which will be in the sorted list, in the constructor.

 Standard initialization: